sirixdb/sirix/README.md

 ## Getting Help

-### Mailinglist
+### Community Forum
 Any questions or even consider to contribute or use Sirix?
-Use the [Mailing List](https://groups.google.com/d/forum/sirix-discuss) to ask questions.
+Use the [Community Forum](https://sirix.discourse.group) to ask questions.
 Any kind of question, may it be a API-question or enhancement proposal, questions regarding use-cases are welcome...
 Don't hesitate to ask questions or make suggestions for improvements.
 At the moment also API-related suggestions and critics are of utmost importance.

 ### Join us on Slack
 You may find us on [Slack](https://sirixdb.slack.com) for quick questions.